Mastering Leadership Transition: Avoiding Mistakes and Building Success

 New leaders might start their new role fully motivated with a fresh perspective and ready to implement new strategies.
 But again, patience is a virtue in managing change.

-Trying to enforce changes quickly can come across as if you’re disregarding the work of the previous leader.
+Trying to enforce changes quicklyOpens in a new tab can come across as authoritarian leadership, disregarding the work of the previous leader.
 Moreover, your team might be reluctant to change what they’re used to.

 Take the time to get to know the team’s current work style, serve as a sounding board for what they want to see in the company, and make slow but steady changes where needed.